 We are a clinical stage biopharmaceutical company with a limited operating history, focused primarily on developing therapeutics for neurodegenerative diseases, including frontal temporal dementia (FTD), Alzheimer's disease, Parkinson's disease, and amyotrophic lateral sclerosis (ALS), as well as oncology therapeutics that focus on innate immune biology.
 We commenced operations in May 2013.
 To date, we have financed our operations primarily through the sale of equity securities and upfront payments received in connection with our collaboration arrangements with AbbVie and GSK.
 We have no products approved for commercial sale and have not generated any revenue from product sales.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-We are in Phase 2 and Phase 3 clinical trials for one product candidate, latozinemab (formerly AL001), are in Phase 2 clinical trials for one product candidate, AL101.
+We are in Phase 2 and Phase 3 clinical trials for one product candidate, latozinemab (previously referred to as AL001), are in Phase 2 clinical trial for one product candidate, AL002, are in a Phase 1 clinical trial for another product candidate, AL044, and we have completed a Phase 1 clinical trial for AL101.
 In addition, AbbVie decided to terminate the CD33 collaboration program, after AbbVie and Alector collaboratively reviewed next steps for AL003, the asset being developed under that program, and concluded that further development of AL003 was not warranted.
 To date, we have not completed a pivotal clinical trial, obtained marketing approval for any product candidates, manufactured a commercial scale product, or arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful product commercialization.
 Our limited operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.